DIAGNijmegen/opencxr/README.md

 ## OpenCXR

-OpenCXR is an open source collection of chest x-ray (CXR) algorithms and utilities maintained by the Diagnostic Image Analysis Group at Radboud University Medical Center, Nijmegen, the Netherlands. www.diagnijmegen.nl
+OpenCXR is an open source collection of chest x-ray (CXR) algorithms and utilities maintained by the Diagnostic Image Analysis Group (DIAG) at Radboud University Medical Center, Nijmegen, the Netherlands. www.diagnijmegen.nl

 ### OpenCXR Algorithms

 The algorithms currently offered are as follows:
-* ####Image Sorter:
+* #### Image Sorter:
   This algorithm is designed to help users sort out volumes of downloaded CXR data.
 * Given a 2D image, Image Sorter will identify it as one of the following image types:
     * Frontal PA chest X-ray